siam-rajathanee/away-covid/citizen_code_of_conduct.md

 - https://data.go.th/dataset/covid-19-daily
 - See all sources

 Built and maintained by Chingchai HOOMHONG, Teerayoot INJUN, Chanon KITCHARAK, Rojjanasak SINGHSAWAT, Sakda HOMHUAN and Teerayoot Injun (16° North) and these contributors.
 Concept and design by Assoc.Prof.Dr.Chada Narongrit.
-Supported by MAPEDIA, Leaflet, OpenStreetMap, HERE, Google, Carto and NUxLINE Mentorship Programme
+Supported by MAPEDIA, Leaflet, OpenStreetMap, Google, Carto and NUxLINE Mentorship Programme

 Contribute to this project on GitHub.